mxdmichael1-code/ai201-project3-takemeter/README.md

 Epochs	3
 Learning Rate	2e-5
 Batch Size	16
+I kept the default training setup of 3 epochs, learning rate 2e-5, and batch size 16 because the dataset was small.
+Training for too many epochs could easily overfit the 140-example training split, while 2e-5 is a standard conservative learning rate for fine-tuning BERT-style models.
 The model was fine-tuned using the Hugging Face Transformers library on Google Colab with a T4 GPU.

 ⸻